20+ Easy, Practical Ways To Save Money On Groceries

 Eat Less Meat

 Most of us tend to have meat as the star of the show, every single night.
-If you could go with less or go without meat a couple of nights a week, you really could save here.
+If you could go with less or go without meat a couple of nights a week, you really could save a ton on groceries, here.

 Some ideas for meatless meals were some of my favorites, as a kid.
 Mom would make breakfast for dinner.
 It might be homemade pancakes or egg omelettes.
 I looked forward to those nights!
 Think outside the box.
 If we could maybe make meat the side dish instead of the main attraction, think about the possibilities…and the savings!